mehrdadakbari/laravel-mongodb-permission/README.md

-# Associate users with roles and permissions (Mongodb/Moloquent)
+# Associate users with roles and permissions (Mongodb)

 This package allows to save permissions and roles in a database.
 It is built extend from [Spatie Laravel Permission](https://github.com/spatie/laravel-permission)